MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/partitioning-policy.md

 * Data partitioning runs only on hot extents, regardless of the value of the `EffectiveDateTime` property in the policy.
   * If partitioning cold extents is required, you need to temporarily adjust the [caching policy](cache-policy.md).

-You can monitor the partitioning status of tables with defined policies in a database by using the [.show database extents partitioning statistics](show-database-extents-partitioning-statistics.md) command.
+You can monitor the partitioning status of tables with defined policies in a database by using the [.show database extents partitioning statistics](show-database-extents-partitioning-statistics.md) command and [partitioning metrics](../../using-metrics.md#partitioning-metrics).

 ### Partitioning capacity